rhdtownsend/gyre/doc/sphinx/source/user-guide/non-ad-calculations.rst

 chapter for more details).
 However, a challenge is that there is no simple way to bracket roots in the complex plane.
 Instead, GYRE must generate initial trial roots that are close to the true roots, and then refine them iteratively.
-Currently, GYRE offers two alternative methods for establishing the trial roots.
+Currently, GYRE offers three methods for establishing the trial roots.

 Adiabatic Method
 ================